nsheely/Die-Comparison/README.md

   Currently generating up to N numbers that sum to N.
   Can reduce to generating only up to #faces numbers that sum to N.

-  If you declare the number of faces after the faces of the die, it will removed the users declared face numbers and set the default
+  If you set the number of faces after setting the faces of the die, it will removed the users declared face numbers and set the default